courtneyring/nodejs-brief/readme.md

 The `:ids` path value should support the same format as the `/team/:ids` endpoint above.

-The response from this call will be a array of team stats, e.g. 1 array item per requested team id.
+The response from this call will be an array of team stats, e.g. 1 array item per requested team id.

 Note - if an invalid team id is requested then do not return an array item for that team e.g.